louisYen/Adaptive-Image-Transformer/README.md

 This repository provides the official implementation of the key modules introduced in "**Adaptive Image Transformer for One-Shot Object Detection** (CVPR 2021)."

-**TL;DR:** An encoder-decoder attention module (ATI) for adaptive proposal-query alignment, along with a selective attention mechanism (SCA) that amplifies or suppresses contributions across heads
+**TL;DR:** AIT uses an encoder-decoder architecture for adaptive proposal-query alignment, along with selective channel attention (SCA) that amplifies or suppresses contributions across heads

 ---